If you’ve read some of my previous posts on intermittent fasting, you know why it works so well for getting a ripped physique.

 This has to do with a bunch of various hormones getting completely screwed up with poor sleep, which is outside the scope of this article.
-Just try your best to get good quality and quantity sleep and you’ll find that intermittnet fasting will work in your favour.
+Just try your best to get good quality and quantity sleep and you’ll find that intermittent fasting will work in your favor.

 Trick #8 – Be Flexible